alexcherry83/net-useful/geo-ip-check/README.md

-Script that allows check IP address information in most used GEO IP databases
+Script that allows to check IP address information in most used GEO IP databases

-need to clone ipregistry repository and change the return of the funtionf from print to a regular json
+geo_ip class - connects to REST of 6 geo ip databases please use pip install geo2ip to get maxmind module that is used to connect to it's webservice also IPWhois is used to get data from RIPE or other RIR databases (pip install ipwhois)